Cardiff School of Art & Design>Courses>Architecture - BA (Hons)

 Year 3

-Subject - Integrated Design: Comprehensive Project (40 credits)
+Subject - Integrated Design: Comprehensive Project - 40 credits

 You'll consolidate the knowledge and skills that you've gained at previous levels of study, and further your ability to conduct an integrated architectural design, by getting involved in a project of increased complexity.

-Your design practice is underpinned by your knowledge.
-Demonstrate your research and analysis skills in your final Constellation submission, where you'll explore ideas in both written and practical forms.
+Your practice is underpinned by your knowledge.
+Demonstrate your research and analysis skills in your final research submission, where you explore ideas in both written and practical forms.

 Learning & Teaching